gvwilson/thirdbit/src/fiction/iffy/index.md

 She woke feeling nauseous.
 Yawning triggered a dull ache in her side, which was when she remembered that she had been shot.
-She pressed a hand gingerly against the epicenter of the bruise.
+She pressed a hand gingerly against the wound.
 *Shot and then patched up,* she thought.
 Whoever had done it had cut open her parka and part of her shirt.

 "She's with us,"
-a man said.
+a voice said.
-Where had she heard that voice before?

 "Thank you,"
 Doctor Johel replied.